ericearl/MakeRPG/docs/roles_skills_stats.md

 `stats`

 The `stats` indented keyword list is an indented list of character statistics in the gaming system you're defining.
 Indented under `stats` are the stat names as you want them to appear in character sheets.
-Under each stat are the keywords `stat` and `skills`.
+Under each stat is the keyword `stat`.  `skills` is also allowed and optional for stats that boast skills specific to that stat.

 In skill and stat ranges, a minimum value greater than `0` means that minimum number of points will always be spent on that stat or skill from the stat or skill points.